 9. Have a Hoot!

 Confident?
 Why not make your OWN charm?
 I am so in love with this owl design.
 Its gorgeous.
 Who wouldn’t love receiving this for their birthday?
 Wear this out and you’ll get tons of comments and questions.
-Click the image for another video from Macrame School – they really are the best.
+Check out this video from Macrame School – they really are the best.

 10. Get Creative!